ErikEJ/erikej.github.io/_posts/2024-04-04-dacfx-rules.md

 This walkthrough demonstrates the steps used to create a SQL Server Code Analysis rule.
 The rule created in this walkthrough is used to avoid WAITFOR DELAY statements in stored procedures, triggers, and functions.

+**Updated September 2024 with better support for NuGet publishing**

 In this walkthrough, you will create a custom rule for Transact-SQL static code analysis by using the following processes: